A-kly/School-Vault/PSYCH 258/Topic 7 - Long-Term Memory.md

  ![remembering as a function of encoding and retrieval](PSYCH%20258/Attachments/p258s07-06.png)

 - memory performance not dependent on depth alone
-- also depends on ----- between encoding processes and type of test
+- also depends on ==match== between encoding processes and type of test

 - [c]  Kapur, Craik, Tulving, & colleagues (1994):
 	- shallow task: Does the word contain the letter -a- ?